 In addition to practical support, all foster carers receive an allowance to cover the cost of looking after a fostered child.
 Some also receive a fee for the work that they do.
 Throughout their fostering career, foster carers can take advantage of continued professional development.
-In addition, a range of roles are available within many fostering services, such as helping with recruitment of new foster carers or running support groups.
+In addition, a range of roles is available within many fostering services, such as helping with recruitment of new foster carers or running support groups.

 A wider pool of foster carers is needed right across the UK, so children can live with a family in their local area wherever possible.
 It’s important that children live with families that are a good “match” for them, in terms of location, culture, lifestyle, language, and interests.
 More foster carers are currently needed to offer homes to teenagers, disabled children, sibling groups and unaccompanied asylum-seeking children.

 Foster carers have a unique chance to make a real difference to a child’s life, supporting them and working to help them develop and achieve their potential.